SpellholdStudios/NTotSC/ntotsc/docs/readme-ntotsc.txt

 	-Patching the scripts for the salamanders in the AR25PB are-file, by Vanimmaus.
 	-Collection of fixes to typos and small oversights, including those identified by Endarire and TotoR115, by Angel.
 	-Revised spell scrolls of two spells added by this mod, by Angel.
-	-Compatibility with BP-BGT-Worldmap v11 and above, by Roberciiik..
+	-Compatibility with BP-BGT-Worldmap v11 and above, by Roberciiik.
 	-Update of Polish translation, by Roberciiik.
 	-Update of InfinityAutoPackager, by Jastey.
+	-French translation added by Streen from la Couronne de Cuivre.

 5.0.0 - packed by jastey
 	-new components, by Angel: Improved Lesser Fiends; Improved Haeball; Improved General Ghotal.